 The UNCT ensures inter-agency coordination and decision-making at the country level.
 The main purpose of the Country Team is for individual agencies to plan and work together, as part of the Resident Coordinator system, to ensure the delivery of tangible results in support of the development agenda of the Government.

-Currently, the UN Country Team in Azerbaijan embraces the following UN agencies: Food and Agriculture Organization (FAO), International Labour Organization (ILO), International Organization for Migration (IOM), Office of the High Commissioner for Human Rights (OHCHR), United Nations Development Programme (UNDP), United Nations Department of Public Information (UNDPI), United Nations Population Fund (UNFPA), United Nations High Commissioner for Refugees (UNHCR), United Nations Children’s Fund (UNICEF), World Bank (WB) and World Health Organization (WHO).
+Currently, the UN Country Team in Azerbaijan embraces the following UN agencies: Food and Agriculture Organization (FAO), International Labour Organization (ILO), International Organization for Migration (IOM), Office of the High Commissioner for Human Rights (OHCHR), United Nations Department of Global Communications (UNDGC), United Nations Development Programme (UNDP), United Nations Population Fund (UNFPA), United Nations High Commissioner for Refugees (UNHCR), United Nations Children’s Fund (UNICEF), World Bank (WB) and World Health Organization (WHO).

 The UNCT is led by the UN Resident Coordinator (RC), who is the designated representative of the UN Secretary-General.
 The RC reports to the UN Secretary-General through the Chair of the UN Development Group.